Alex Bregman Player Props: Astros vs. Angels

 Alex Bregman At The Plate

-- Bregman is batting .248 with seven doubles, a triple, seven home runs and 30 walks.
+- Bregman is hitting .251 with seven doubles, a triple, eight home runs and 34 walks.

+- Among the qualifying hitters in MLB play, his batting average ranks 97th, his on-base percentage ranks 44th, and he is 103rd in the league in slugging.

-- Bregman enters this game on a nine-game hitting streak.
-In his last games, he's hitting .389 with one homer.
+- Bregman enters this game on a 10-game hitting streak.
+During his last outings, he's hitting .467 with two homers.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.